JHUAPL/PINE/README.md

 ```bash
 ./setup_dev_test_data.sh
 ```
+You will need python3 and pipenv installed to run this script.

 *WARNING*: This script will remove any pre-existing data.
 If you need to clear your database for other reasons, stop your dev stack and then `rm -rf local_data/dev/eve/db`.